Massey University National Expedition and Internship Review

 You don’t get much time in each place

 If you want to see every nook and cranny of New Zealand, the Massey University National Expedition and Internship probably isn’t for you.
 Unfortunately, you spend the majority of the exhibition either on the bus or in industry talks.
 However, if you are keen to get a broad overview of the country, this program is great!
-If you want to get an idea of where we visited on the National Expedition you can view a rough itinerary here.

 The lack of time meant we sometimes did not get to do the activities we wanted to!
 For example, a bunch of us really wanted to bungee whilst in Queenstown and a similar number wanted to skydive whilst at our industry talk at Skydive Taupo.
 However, we didn’t have time to do either of these things.
 But because we were so desperate to skydive, we decided to leave Wellington for a weekend during our internship to stay in an Airbnb in Taupo so that we could skydive.
 This meant spending a lot of our own money on top of the already extortionate program fees.
 On the bright side, we did get an entire day free in both Christchurch and Aoraki Mount Cook which was much appreciated.
 Plus, we always made the most of the nights too!

 You don’t get to choose where you work

 If you’re lucky like me, Massey University will pair you with the perfect internship host.
 However, this was not the case for everyone.
 And while some people were paired with relevant companies, they were not doing valuable work.
 Obviously, as with any internship, your experience can be very hit or miss.
 Luckily you need to fill in an Internship Placement Form when applying which means Massey University can try to assign you to a placement that suits you and is rewarding for both you and the company you are working at.